-Ginkgo Petrified Forest State Park is a 7,470-acre park with camping at Wanapum Recreational Area.
-The park features 27,000-feet of freshwater shoreline on the Wanapum Reservoir along the Columbia River.
-Petrified wood was discovered in the region in the early 1930s, which led to creation of the park as a national historic preserve.
-Ginkgo Petrified Forest is a registered national natural landmark.
-It is regarded as one of the most unusual fossil forests in the world.
+Ginkgo Petrified Forest State Park is a 7,470-acre park with camping at Wanapum Recreation Area.
+The park features 27,000 feet of freshwater shoreline on the Wanapum Reservoir along the Columbia River.
+Ginkgo Petrified Forest, discovered in the early 1930s, is a registered national natural landmark.

 There are 57 unsheltered picnic tables, available first come, first served.
 The park is heavily used during Gorge concert season, and fills early on weekends.